camunda/camunda-docs/docs/apis-tools/zeebe-api/gateway-service.md

   // JSON document, computed at activation time, consisting of all visible variables to
   // the task scope
   string variables = 13;
-  // the ID of the tenant that owns the job string tenantId = 14;
+  // the id of the tenant that owns the job string tenantId = 14;
 }
 ```